Basically all robot learning systems today (December, 2025) are pure

 NB: I am not a sim expert.

 In LLMs, there is no sim-to-real gap — the environments it interacts with during training are the exact same environments it will see at inference.
 However, in robotics, our simulators are a facsimile for the real world, and often a poor one at that.
-Simulators have naive physics models, have to make numerical estimates to handle multiple colliding bodies, must select contact models with different tradeoffs, are poor models of non-rigid objects, and large visual gaps between sim and real.
+Simulators have naive physics models, have to make numerical estimates to handle multiple colliding bodies, must select contact models with different tradeoffs, are poor models of non-rigid objects, and have large visual gaps between sim and real.

 For these reasons training policies entirely in simulation performs very poorly when transferring to the real world.
-Domain randomization, i.e. significantly varying the parameters of the simulator, helps, as does having a highly structured visual input representation (e.g. scan dots), but outside of locomotion this has seen limited success on robots.
+Domain randomization, i.e. significantly varying the parameters of the simulator, helps, as does having a highly structured visual input representation (e.g. scan dots), but outside of locomotion (e.g. RMA10) this has seen limited success on robots.

 There is ongoing work in “world models”, which are effectively learned simulators.
 One major reason for hope is, unlike a policy which needs to know the optimal action given a state, a world model need only simulate the dynamics given a state and action.
 In domains with structure (such as the real world, which has physics composable rules of interaction), any state action transition data, be it from an optimal or a random policy, seemingly should aid in learning general dynamics, hopefully giving us a shot at building a good, general purpose world model.
 That said, as of today, I am unaware of any work that comes close to modeling well the sort of environment interaction dynamics that we care about for dexterous manipulation.